Arjun-G-Ravi/Non-AI-Notes/01_Mathematics/01_Linear Algebra/01_Linear Algebra.md

  - Scalar multiplication
  - Scalar Multiplication

-# 2. Vectors
-A vector is a mathematical object used to represent quantities that have both magnitude and direction.
-There are (at least) three different ways to think about vectors:
- - a vector as an array of numbers (a computer science view)
- - a vector as an arrow with a direction and magnitude (a physics view)
- - a vector as an object that obeys addition and scaling (a mathematical view).
-Polynomials are also (unusual) instances of vectors, as they obey the mathematical view.

-### Properties of vectors
- - Scalar multiplication (stretching)
- - Vector Addition

-### Representation of vectors
- - In linear algebra, column vector form is often used when defining vectors, especially when working with matrix-vector multiplication because it aligns well with the matrix structure.
- - In physics, it's common to use row vector form for quantities like position vectors, which makes it easier to perform dot products with other vectors.
- - In computer programming, the choice may depend on the programming language and libraries being used.
- - **Generally, vectors can be represented as row or column depending on the context and ease of notation.**

 # 3. Vector Spaces
 In mathematics, a vector space is an algebraic structure that consists of a set of vectors, along with two operations: vector addition and scalar multiplication.